Epistemic diversity across language models mitigates knowledge collapse: Approach

 Each iteration step involves an evolving \textbf{training dataset} used to update model weights, a fixed \textbf{generation dataset} used to generate artificial training data for the next iteration, and a fixed \textbf{evaluation dataset} used to measure model perplexity (see Figure~\ref{fig:approach}).
 The evaluation dataset is the same for all models and corresponds to the original Wikitext2 test set.
 The generation datasets are unique to each model but fixed across all iterations, corresponding to randomly sampled subsets of the original Wikitext2 training data.

 In the first iteration step, the training data is identical to the generation dataset for a given model.
 Thereafter, it evolves in content because it is sourced from the outputs of the previous iteration: At each iteration, the $M$ generated datasets are concatenated, shuffled, and uniformly redistributed to the $M$ models for the next round.
 Throughout the ten iterations, the training and generation datasets for each model within an ecosystem are equal in size, $n = N/M$.
-For example, for two models ($D = M = 2$), the sizes of the training and generation datasets are each half of the original size, $n = N/2$ (see Figure~\ref{fig:approach}).
-In the case of the single-model ecosystem ($M = 1$), our approach parallels the methods used in prior work on single-model collapse \cite[e.g.,][]{shumailov_ai_2024}.
+For example, for two models ($D;M = 2$), the sizes of the training and generation datasets are each half of the original size, $n = N/2$ (see Figure~\ref{fig:approach}).
+In the case of the single-model ecosystem ($D;M=1$), our approach parallels the methods used in prior work on single-model collapse \cite[e.g.,][]{shumailov_ai_2024}.

-Translated to the real world, the segmentation approach broadly mirrors domain- or community-specific models \cite[e.g.,][]{feng_modular_2024, tanksley_ethics_2025} trained on distinct segments of internet data.
-While tailored to different communities that might use different inputs, the generated outputs are collectively stored in a single data pool, from which future training samples are drawn.
+Translated to the real world, the segmentation approach broadly mirrors domain- or community-specific models \cite[e.g.,][]{tanksley_ethics_2025, costanza-chock_design_2020} trained on distinct segments of internet data.
+While tailored to different communities that might use different inputs, the generated outputs spread across the internet and later become part of the training data for future models.